MangoTheCat/dbloadss/blogpost.md

 For reporting there are many options from writing [Excel files](https://www.mango-solutions.com/blog/r-the-excel-connection) to [rmarkdown documents](https://rmarkdown.rstudio.com/) and [shiny apps](https://shiny.rstudio.com/).
 Many businesses will require results to go into a business intelligence (BI) tool alongside a number of other critcial business metrics.
 Moreover the results need to be refreshed daily.
 In this situation you will be working with SQL developers to integrate your work.
 The question is, what is the best way to deliver R code to the BI team?

 In this blog post we will be looking at the specific case of deploying a predictive model, written in R, to a Microsoft SQL Server database for consumption by a BI tool.
-Since SQL Server 16 it is possible to run R services in-database.
-We'll compare this to controlling the process from R and pushing with [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity).
+We'll look at some of the different options to integrate R, from in-database R services, to pushing from with [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) or flat files from [SSIS](https://docs.microsoft.com/en-gb/sql/integration-services/sql-server-integration-services).

 ### Flight delay planning